enear/keepachangelog-maven-plugin/README.md

-# Changelog Maven Plugin
+# Keep a changelog Maven Plugin

-This Maven plugin to manage changelogs that adheres to [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).
-For now there is only one
+This Maven plugin to manage changelogs that adheres to [keep a changelog](http://keepachangelog.com/en/1.0.0/).
+The plugin tasks are described next.
-task: release.

 ## Validate